Knauff History, Family Crest & Coats of Arms

 The surname Knauff was first found in Bavaria, where this family made important contributions toward the development of this district from ancient times.
 Ancient chronicles first mention the knight Johann Knop of Thuringia in 1368, Michel Knoepfle of Ravensburg in 1476, and Knoepfelman of Speyer in 1334.

-Important Dates for the Knauff family
+Early History of the Knauff family

 This web page shows only a small excerpt of our Knauff research.
 Another 112 words (8 lines of text) covering the years 1480, 1728, 1769, 1842, 1874, and 1895 are included under the topic Early Knauff History in all our PDF Extended History products and printed products wherever possible.